Interactive Hackathon: Public Policy for the Future of Innovation in Africa

 10:55 A.M. to 11:00 A.M.
 Winners announced

 The winning team will present their idea after the Policy Panel to the audience in the Africa Business Forum.
+All participants will be entered into a raffle to win a chance to win a $40 Amazon gift card, or two Google minis.

 Mr. Ategeka is an entrepreneur, engineer, and futurist who has received multiple international awards for his work in sustainability and technology.
 He is a UC Berkeley alum and the founder and managing partner at UCOT, Inc, a community of global leaders that seek to bring awareness about the unintended consequences of technology on humanity.
 He is also the founder of CA Bikes, a company that manufactures and provides bikes and motorcycle ambulances to hospitals, and NGOs in Uganda.